Bed bugs are tricky pests and are often difficult for homeowners to get rid of once infestation has occurred.

 5 Insects That Resemble Bed Bugs

-Cockroach nymphs: These are also reddish brown in color, but their body is cylindrical shaped and not oval shaped, as that of a bed bug.
+Cockroach nymphs: These are also reddish-brown in color, but their body is cylindrical shaped and not oval-shaped, like that of a bed bug.

 Carpet beetles: Although they look like bed bugs, they do not bite humans.
 These pests can damage your carpets, furniture and other soft surfaces.

-Barn swallow bugs: These bugs have a same color and shape as bed bugs, however they have long hair on their body.
+Barn swallow bugs: These bugs have the same color and shape as bed bugs, however, they have long hair on their bodies.

 Bat bugs: Expect for the longer fringe hair that they have, these bugs closely resemble bed bugs.
 They also feed on human blood when they do not find blood from birds or bats.

-Newly hatched bed bugs are almost translucent and as they keep feeding on blood meal they appear more red in color.
+Newly hatched bed bugs are almost translucent and as they keep feeding on blood meal they appear redder in color.
 They lack wings and cannot fly.
 Their eggs are very small, whitish in color and difficult to spot without magnification.